jelenameyer/dlss-project-lem/README.md

 report:
+- ! check for your names via search !
 - finalize method section 4.2 with all subsections
     - explain prompts
 - proofread results section 5.0-5.2, check if I have referenced your models correctly and interpreted it according to what you think